KILTprotocol/docs/docs/concepts/05_credentials/05_verification.md

 -   The Claimer needs their credential and the private key associated with their identifier
 -   The Verifier needs the identifier of the trusted Attester

-During the verification process the Claimer wants to prove three things to the Verifier:
+During the verification process the Claimer wants to prove the following things to the Verifier:

 -   The credential is valid (i.e., not revoked by its Attester)
 -   The attributes in the credential actually refer to it's Presenter
 -   The credential contains information relevant for the Verifier for this use case
+- That an Attester ensured the correctness of the Claimer's attributes

 ## Requesting a credential from a Claimer